-Included in our programme are foundational courses: short introductory courses in Buddhist ideas, and also classes aimed at people who want to explore ideas of how to live well, but may not wish to commit to a specifically Buddhist path. courses have included an introduction to Mindfulness, classes based on the very popular 16 Guidelines resources, and exploring topics such as compassion in everyday life.
+Included in our programme are short introductory courses in Buddhist ideas, and also classes aimed at people who want to explore ideas of how to live well, but may not wish to commit to a specifically Buddhist path. courses have included an introduction to Mindfulness, classes based on the very popular 16 Guidelines resources, and exploring topics such as compassion in everyday life.
 More details below.

 We regularly offer Green Tara and Lama Choepa pujas – anyone can join with us.
 Find out more here.

 We regularly invite visiting teachers to give public talks or lead short retreats, drawing on the enormous fount of wisdom experience that exists in the FPMT worldwide.
 So far we have hosted Geshe Tashi Tsering from Jamyang London, who is teaching on the text ‘Essence of True Eloquence’ over a number of visits, as well as offering inspiring public talks.
 Geshe Sherab, Geshe Kelsang Wangmo, Ven Sangye Khadro (Kathleen McDonald), Ven Robina Courtin, Ven Amy Miller, Ven Kerry Prest, Jon Landaw, Ondy Willson, Andy Wistreich, Dr. Dechen Rochard, Prof Jan Willis, and Don Handrick have also visited.
 We look forward to hosting many more teachers, and also deepening our connection with the teachers we already know.